chaudron/ovs_perf/README.md

 ## Recreate the OVS bridge

-In the previous step we deleted the OVS DPDK bridge, which now needs to be recreated for the kernel datapath.
+In the previous step, we deleted the OVS DPDK bridge, which now needs to be recreated for the kernel datapath.
 Recreate the bridge as follows:

 ```